 The arts are essential to strong, vibrant communities.
 A dynamic cultural sector is a catalyst for growth, attracting and retaining businesses and visitors.
 They strengthen neighborhoods and communities by preserving the culture and memories of specific places and have a positive impact on health and well-being.
 The arts provide spaces to allow people from different backgrounds to engage with one another and opportunities to build community.
 Perhaps most importantly, they offer personal enjoyment to individuals, groups, and families, and give voice to the human condition.

 The Mary Duke Biddle Foundation focuses its arts grantmaking on efforts that strengthen arts organizations, encourage collaboration, and nurture artistic talent.
+This program focuses on adult artists.
+Please see the K-12 Education grant program for guidelines for projects that engage school-aged participants.

 The Biddle Foundation remains committed to a strong and thriving cultural sector in Chatham, Durham, Orange, and Wake Counties in North Carolina.
 The arts contribute significant value to communities, fueling creativity, beautifying city and town spaces, and providing joy.
 Long-standing arts organizations in the Triangle have created a strong infrastructure through consistent excellent programming, while newer organizations are expanding opportunities and venues that appeal to new and diverse audiences.